atlasphp/Atlas.Orm/docs/reading.md

 }
 ```

+See also the page on [working with RecordSets](./record-sets.html).

 ## Fetching Related Records

-Any relationships that are set in the Mapper will appear as `NULL` in the Record
+Any relationships that are set in the Mapper will appear as `null` in the Record
 object.
 Related data will only be populated if it is explicitly requested as part
 of the fetch or select.